Lake Pleasant (Hamilton County, New York)

-Lake Pleasant is a lake located in the Adirondack Park in New York in the United States.
+Lake Pleasant is located in the Adirondack Park in New York in the United States.
 The lake is in the town of Lake Pleasant in Hamilton County.

 The lake is about 4 mi long and about 1 mi wide with its length oriented in an approximate northeast to southwest direction, the widest part at the northeast end.
 The village of Speculator is at its northern tip, and the hamlet of Lake Pleasant, the county seat, is by the western end.
 NY Route 8 traverses the north side of the lake, and South Shore Road goes around the south part.

 Lake Pleasant is linked to Sacandaga Lake by the Sacandaga Outlet, a small stream that passes under Route 8.
 The Sacandaga River drains Lake Pleasant and flows out the northern end by Speculator.

 The lake is ringed with seasonal and year-round houses.
 A public beach is at the north end in Speculator.
 Most commercial development is found along Route 8 and adjacent to Speculator, while the area along South Shore Road is primarily residential.